Stanley Hand Tools

 Stanley Hand Tools is a brand of hand tools.
 It is a division of Stanley Black & Decker, following the merger of The Stanley Works with Black & Decker in March 2010.

 History

 The Stanley Works was founded by Frederick Trent Stanley in 1843, originally a bolt and door hardware manufacturing company located in New Britain, Connecticut.

 The Stanley Rule and Level Company was founded in 1857 by Frederick Trent Stanley's cousin, Henry Stanley, also in New Britain.
 In 1920, this company merged with the Stanley Works, and continued operating as its hand tools division.
+In 1869 Stanley purchased Bailey, Chaney and company which leads to the acquirement of the Bailey patents which gave permission to manufacture more tools.

 Around 1937, Stanley acquired the British J. A. Chapman company, a British manufacturer of carpentry tools and other items (including bayonets during World War I) formerly located in Sheffield, from Norman Neill.
 This helped Stanley to enter the British market.